-The climate of the Republic of Tatarstan is moderate-continental with warm, sometimes hot, summer and moderate cold winter.
-The average temperature of the coldest month (January) is -14°C, and of the warmest (July) +19°C, the annual average temperature is +2.5°C. The annual average amount of precipitation comes to 500 mm, of which 2/3 falls in summer and autumn and 1/3 – in winter and spring.
+The climate of the Republic of Tatarstan is moderate-continental.
+That means warm and hot summers and moderate cold winters.
+The average temperature of the coldest month (January) is -14°C, and of the warmest (July) +29°C, the annual average temperature is +2.5°C. The annual average amount of precipitation comes to 500 mm, of which 2/3 falls in summer and autumn and 1/3 – in winter and spring.
 The moderate climate favours the development of all kinds of agriculture.

-The main wealth of Tatarstan is oil.
-More than 2.6 milliard tons have been produced during the whole period of oil extraction in the Republic of Tatarstan (since 1946).
+Due to its geography, the main wealth of Tatarstan is oil.
+More than 2.6 milliard tons have been produced during the whole period of oil extraction in the Republic of Tatarstan since 1946.
 At present, the oil stocks of Tatarstan are estimated to be 0.8-1.0 milliard tons.
 Along with oil, bradenhead gas is extracted in the amount of 40 m³ per ton of oil.
 The republic holds rich stocks of petroleum bitumen.
-Besides, Tatarstan possesses the stocks of brown and black coal, goat, combustible slates, copper ores, gypsum, cement raw material, sand-gravel mixtures, mason’s and glass-making sand, lime-stones and dolomites, clays, phosphorites, mineral waters, medical mud (KIPRT, 1998).
+Besides, Tatarstan possesses the stocks of brown and black coal, goat, combustible slates, copper ores, gypsum, cement raw material, sand-gravel mixtures, mason’s and glass-making sand, lime-stones and dolomites, clays, phosphorites, mineral waters, medical mud.

-The republic has huge water resources – an annual flow of rivers of the republic exceeds 240 milliard m³.
-The largest rivers of the republic are the Volga, the Kama and its two navigable tributaries – the Belaya and the Vyatka.
+Tatarstan has huge water resources – an annual flow of rivers of the republic exceeds 240 milliard m³.
+The largest rivers of the republic are the Volga, the Kama and its two navigable tributaries – the Belaya and the Vyatka rivers.
 The total flow of the four rivers makes 234 milliard m³ per year.
-A certain part of the territory of the republic is occupied by reservoirs – the Kuibyshev and the Nizhnekamskyi.
-Soils are very diverse, the best fertile soils covering 1/3 of the territory.
-Due to the high development of agriculture in Tatarstan, forests occupy only 16% of its territory.
+A certain part of the territory of the republic is occupied by big fresh water reservoirs – the Kuibyshev and the Nizhnekamskyi.
+Soils are very diverse.
+The best fertile soils covering 1/3 of the territory.
+Due to the high development of agriculture in Tatarstan, the forests occupy only 16% of its territory.

-The surface of the territory of the republic is a raised, hilly plateau which is divided up by the Volga and Kama river valleys into three unequal parts: Predvolzh’e – on the right bank of Volga, Predkam’e – to the north of the Kama, and Zakam’e – to the south of the Kama.
-About 90% of the land lies below 200 m at its highest with the exception of the Bugulma-Belebeevo heights in south-east Tatarstan, where the highest point in the republic reaches 367 m.
+The surface of the territory of the republic is a raised, hilly plateau.
+It is divided up by the Volga and Kama river valleys into three unequal parts: Predvolzh’e – on the right bank of Volga, Predkam’e – to the north of the Kama, and Zakam’e – to the south of the Kama.
+About 90% of the land lies below 200 m at its highest with the exception of the Bugulma-Belebeevo heights in south-east Tatarstan.
+There the highest point in the republic reaches 367 m.

 F.A.Q. on Geography